DevAhmedRadwan/task-api/README.md

 <p>
-there is no docker file for building or deploying only for development becaise i don't intend on deploying this project
+there is no docker file for building or deploying only for development because i don't intend on deploying this project for now
 </p>

 # warning